robertofranceschi/Domain-Adaptation-on-PACS-dataset/README.md

 - 7 classes (Dog, Elephant, Giraffe, Guitar, Horse, House, Person) and
 - 4 domains: `Art painting`, `Cartoon`, `Photo` and `Sketch`.

+In the following figure we can appreciate the different data distribution among domains.

 ![example](/images/example_PACSdata_horse.jpg)
 <p align = "center">
-Fig.2 - Sample images from the PACS dataset for the class 'horse' one for each domain, from left to right photo, art painting, cartoon and sketch.
+Sample images from the PACS dataset for the class 'horse' one for each domain, from left to right photo, art painting, cartoon and sketch.
 </p>

 The PACS dataset is available in the following repo: